marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 A pat on the back goes a long way, specially when it's done publicly.
 But reassuring is not just about rewarding but building trust and cooperation.

-Everyone likes to feel like they're winning, progressing, and that there's validation for their good work.
-Many software development managers are introverts who strugle with giving compliments.
+Everyone likes to feel like they're winning and getting validation for their good work.
+Many software development managers are introverts who struggle with giving compliments.

 I think that more than a skill that can be learned, you need to be constantly aware of opportunities to provide recognitions (this is harder than it sounds).

 I have worked for companies that had free-pizza events (or insert another snack here) to celebrate team achievements.
 There's nothing wrong with that.

-Celebration is necessary for a team to function, some organisations tend to over-characterise such acts as proof of their generosity and reassurance that employees are doing a good job.
+Celebration is necessary for a team to function.
+However, some organisations tend to over-characterise such acts as proof of their generosity and reassurance that employees are doing a good job.

 I think that most employees can see through this over characterisation and that leaves them with a bitter taste in their mouths.
-Without proper reassurance and **true** recognition, it doesn't matter how many pizza events there are, people won't feel reassured and valued in their work.
-It might even be the opposite:
+Without proper reassurance and **true** recognition, it doesn't matter how many pizza events there are, people won't feel reassured and valued in their job.

-"why is the company going a long way with such events whereas people aren't getting paid enough?". [panem et circenses](https://en.wikipedia.org/wiki/Bread_and_circuses)
+It might even be the opposite: "why is the company going a long way with such events whereas people aren't getting paid enough?". [panem et circenses](https://en.wikipedia.org/wiki/Bread_and_circuses)

-One of the best kinds of recognition is the financial one, specially when that financial acknowledgement is made proactively from the manager side before "official" raise ceremonies take place.
+One of the best kinds of recognition is the financial one, specially when that financial acknowledgement is made proactively from the manager-side before "official" raise ceremonies take place.

 It might be harder to give financial recognition in start-up companies struggling for cash.
 There are other means to account for that like granting share options or title promotions.

 However, navigate the "title promotion" situation with care.
 Although such promotions are a good way to recognise the work that someone has done, they can also be a problem.
 Eagerly promoting people who aren't ready for the role as a retention strategy can backfire.
 This is **not** true recognition.

 It is incredible that in certain places salary raises only happen once a year.
 If you missed the date but got a lot of responsibility on your back,